grumets/MiraMonMapBrowser/README.md

 ## Demo guide
 Catalan Data Cube: https://www.datacube.cat/cdc/
-* Create rgb combinations as well as band indices from row images directly
+* Create RGB combinations as well as band indices from row images directly
 * Dynamic histograms of NDVI (in sentinel 2 NDVI 22-05-2022 can compare histograms with see and without see and the change in NDVI on 17-01-2022)
 * Create new indices and RGB combinations.